Theodor Sockl

 Theodor Benedikt Sockl (15 April 1815 – 25 December 1861) was an Austrian painter and photographer.

 Early life

-Stockl was born in Vienna on 15 April 1815, the son of the master cabinet-maker and inventor, Johann Gottlieb Sockl and Sophie, née Shurer von Waldheim (among his siblings, the writer Sophie von Scherer, née Sockl).
+Stockl was born in Vienna on 15 April 1815, the son of the master cabinet-maker and inventor, Johann Gottlieb Stockl and Sophie, née Shurer von Waldheim (among his siblings, the writer Sophie von Scherer, née Sockl).
 In 1834–1836, Sockl studied at the Academy of Fine Arts in Vienna, first as a student of sculpture, later developing an interest in painting.
 In 1841, he painted the portrait of his youngest brother Hermann Karl Sockl as a 16-year-old youth (painting lost) and in 1843 he painted an altar piece for the church of the Piarists Maria Treu in Josefstadt, Vienna.

 Early career

 From around 1846, he lived in Transylvania, appearing in the artistic circle of Theodor Glatz, who recommends him locally as a talented painter.
 He taught painting in Hermannstadt (today Sibiu), at the Brukenthal Art Gallery, where in 1847 he met, as a student, his future wife, Clara Adelheid Soterius von Sachsenheim.
 Her portrait, painted in that year, is considered representative for the Biedermeier period in Transylvania, expressing on a bucolic background, the personality of the model, the chromatics and the discreet elegancy of the dress.
 The original of the painting was lost in England, fortunately, a copy was commissioned by Theodor's nephew Dr. med Arthur Soterius von Sachsenheim before he brought the original painting to Theodor's sons in England in 1905.
 This copy is now in the Brașov County Museum of History.